Call signs in Europe: Amateur radio

-Republic of Ireland
+Ireland

-Call signs in the Republic of Ireland are regulated internationally by the International Telecommunication Union and nationally by the ComReg.
+Call signs in Ireland are regulated internationally by the International Telecommunication Union and nationally by the ComReg.
 The latter is responsible for providing policy on the allocation of Ireland's radio spectrum to support efficient, reliable and responsive wireless telecommunications and broadcasting infrastructure.

 The International Telecommunication Union has assigned Ireland the EIA–EJZ call sign block for all radio communication, broadcasting or transmission.
 The Irish Radio Transmitters Society (IRTS) manage examinations for amateur radio licenses on behalf of Comreg, the Irish Telecommunications regulator.
 Membership of the IRTS is not required to sit the exam or hold a license.
 While not directly related to call signs, the International Telecommunication Union (ITU) further has divided all countries assigned amateur radio prefixes into three regions; Ireland is located in ITU Region 1.

 Comreg issues call signs in the EI series for amateur radio stations.
 This allows for about 175,000 potential, 3-character suffixes to be available to licensed Irish amateurs or others under Irish jurisdiction.
 The EJ series is assigned for operation in the off-shore islands of Ireland.
 Operators assigned an EI prefix simply substitute "EJ" prefix (e.g. EI3xxx becomes EJ3xxx) when operating on an off-shore island.

 There are six basic types of radio licenses that are sometimes distinguished with call signs:

 Call signs are issued sequentially and specific call signs cannot be requested.
 Automatic stations (e.g. repeaters) are issued call signs with the separating numeral identifying the band on which it works and the last letter indicating the type of transmission.

 Ireland makes liberal use of numerals in the suffix to allow for special event call signs.
 EI25SL is an Irish call sign once used by "Welcome Slovenia to EU Special Event".
 The separating numeral is "2"; a "5" is first character of the suffix.
 Scouting Ireland used special event call signs EI100S and EI100SI during 2007 and 2008 to celebrate 100 years of Scouting internationally and 100 years of Scouting in Ireland.
 The Limerick Radio Club has operated as EI60LRC and EI70FOY.